 3. Copies of Letters of Recommendation and Reference Sheet

 Bring printed copies of all of your recommendation letters from relevant sources.
 Also, you should print off and bring your reference sheet to hand to your interviewers.
-Make sure that the references you select can speak to the required skills of the job and will provide you with a positive reference.
+Ensure that the references you select can speak to the required skills of the job and provide you with a positive reference.

 4. Work Portfolio